 AICPA (the US accounting body) has reciprocal agreement with 7 accounting bodies in the world.
 Their members can choose to take a simplified version of the exam known as IQEX.
 ACCA is not among these 7 accounting bodies.

-On the other hand, the ACCA exam can be taken in more than 100 countries.
+On the other hand, the ACCA exam can be taken in 400+ testing centers located in more than 170 countries.

-For candidates who come from a country that is exceedingly difficult to get a US VISA, ACCA could be a much preferred choice.
+For candidates who come from a country that is very difficult to get a US VISA, ACCA could be a much preferred choice.

 The US CPA is arguably the most prestigious accounting qualification.
 Entry barrier is high with an equivalent of a masters’ degree together with strict working experience requirements.

-There are certain work that can only be done by CPA e.g. signing an audit report and opening a CPA firm.
-It has a distinct advantage to obtain this qualification especially if you can interested in public accounting in the United States or in American firms.
+There are certain jobs that can only be performed by CPA e.g. signing an audit report and launching a CPA firm.
+There is a distinct advantage to get the CPA title if you can interested in public accounting in the United States or in American firms.

 For ACCA, the application process is much simpler and entry barrier is low.
 However, it takes years to complete the studies and obtain the membership.
 While ACCA is globally recognized it is not the statutory accounting body, and not as highly regarded outside the UK and commonwealth countries.